marwan-rashed/marwan-rashed/README.md

 ---

 ### Education
-Studyied Computer Engineering - @Alexnadria Higher Institute of Engineernig and Technology (AIET) - [ Class of 2022 ]
+Studied Computer Engineering - @Alexnadria Higher Institute of Engineernig and Technology (AIET) - [ Class of 2022 ]

 ---
 ### Languages and Tools